epam/ai-dial-assistant/token_limits.md

 message in the usage stats, allowing the user to calculate the prompt size accurately.
 - Final model response size - **max_completion_tokens** - can be reduced by the user to get more tokens for the prompt.

-In a predefined assistant user is not able to send a system message that controls the assistant's behavior:
+In a predefined assistant, the user is not able to send a system message that controls the assistant's behavior:

 ![predefined assistant](predefined_assistant_context_breakdown.svg)

-For VertexAI, where context is split into 2 parts: prompt and completion, the diagram will look like this:
+For VertexAI, where the context is divided into two parts - prompt and completion, the diagram would appear as follows:
 ![generic assistant split context](generic_assistant_split_context_breakdown.svg)

 # Guarantees